full name: Mary Agnes Kornman

 1933

-On the event of the premiere of "College Humor" on June 16th, Mary, along with her co-stars, appeared in a half-hour radio broadcast
+- On June 16th, on the event of the premiere of "College Humor," Mary, along with her co-stars, appeared in a half-hour radio broadcast preceding the

 - 120. Fish Hooky (supporting role: Miss Kornman aka Mary)